 - My distributor’s customer in Saskatoon won the North American championship – and the technician won a brand new truck!

 - My director of sales – Scott M. – told me he wanted me to read an article by the late Gordon Sinclair, a well-known Canadian journalist.
-Prior to that evening – I had never read the article.
-But as I read it to the large audience, my eyes started to fill with tears and my voice was breaking up with an emotion that I had no hope of suppressing.
+Before that evening – I had never read the article.
+But as I read it to the broad audience, my eyes started to fill with tears, and my voice was breaking up with an emotion that I had no hope of suppressing.

 Here is a copy of Mr. Sinclair’s 1973 article that I read to the audience that night: